 What We Do

-The Center supports leaders in cultivating conditions for social impact and sustainable systemic change.
+The Center for Ecoliteracy supports leaders in cultivating conditions for social impact and sustainable systemic change.
 Major projects include California Thursdays®, our implementation strategy for healthy, freshly prepared school meals from California-grown food, advanced through our statewide network of school districts serving more than 334 million meals a year.
 Our Education for Sustainable Living seminars have attracted participants from five continents and 40 states.

 We have authored or co-authored eight books, including Ecological Literacy: Educating Our Children for a Sustainable World; Smart by Nature: Schooling for Sustainability; and Ecoliterate: How Educators Are Cultivating Emotional, Social, and Ecological Intelligence.
 Our Rethinking School Lunch Guide has provided structure and insight for districts across the country.
 (Its parent project, The Food Systems Project, was ranked among the “top ten funding successes of the decade” by one of its principal funders, the USDA).
 Our online educational resources include Big Ideas: Linking Food, Culture, Health, and the Environment; Making the Case for Healthy, Freshly Prepared School Meals; and the discussion guide for the Academy award-nominated documentary, Food, Inc.